Git Essentials: Core Mechanics and Daily Operations

 The Stash Stack: Managing Incomplete Work

-The stash as a LIFO stack for uncommitted changes.
+The Git Stash as a temporary Last-In, First-Out (LIFO) memory stack for uncommitted changes.
 Pushing dirty working states and staged files onto the stash namespace.
 Branch navigation with a clean working directory.
-Popping and applying stashed diffs across different timeline states.
+Popping and applying stashed tree diffs back into the working directory across different timeline states.

 Standard Rebase: Linear History Reconciliation

-Rebasing mechanics for linear project history.
+Core mechanics of rebasing for linear project history.
 Branch detachment, common ancestor identification, and sequential commit replaying onto a new base.
 Mid-rebase conflict resolution.
-New cryptographic hash generation and the dangers of rebasing public history.
+The generation of new cryptographic hashes.
+The structural dangers and pitfalls of rebasing public history.

 Remote Tracking and Synchronization